-Give the close link between nutrition and liver function, what you eat can influence your health if you have Liver Disease.
-A Dietitian can help guide you with the latest scientific evidence on an appropriate diet.
-This may include helping you to lose weight is a safe manner if you have a Fatty Liver Disease.
-Or if you have advanced liver disease, a Dietitian can assist with preventing or correcting malnutrition and the symptoms of your condition.
+Our Dietitians can help guide you with the latest scientific evidence on an appropriate diet.
+This may include helping you to lose weight in a safe manner if you have a Fatty Liver Disease.
+If you have advanced liver disease, our Dietitians can assist with preventing or correcting malnutrition and the symptoms of your condition.